+ETERNALS will bring a brand new franchise into the MCU.
+In the comics, the Eternals are an evolutionary offshoot of humanity, created millennia ago by an alien race known as the Celestials.
+The Eternals are tremendously powerful – in fact, Thanos himself is descended from the Eternals.
+Beyond that, the specifics of the story are a relative mystery.
 And while the Eternals are new to many audiences (just as the Guardians were a few years ago), Marvel has assembled an all-star cast to ensure that we all pay attention.
-Angelina Jolie, Salma Hayek, Kumail Nanjani and Brian Tyree Henry are all on board, as are Richard Madden, Don Lee, Lauren Ridloff and Lia McHugh.
-Chloé Zhao, who made the acclaimed film THE RIDER, is directing.
+Angelina Jolie, Salma Hayek, Kumail Nanjani, and Brian Tyree Henry are all on board, as are Richard Madden, Don Lee, Lauren Ridloff, and Lia McHugh.
+Chloé Zhao, who made the acclaimed films THE RIDER and NOMADLAND, is directing.

 Doctor Strange in the Multiverse of Madness